 Encouraging your child’s relationship with your ex is good for them as well as you.
 It’s hard for single parents to meet all their child’s physical and psychological needs.
 Encouraging your ex to remain a part of your child’s life can relieve you of some of that burden.
 Children can thrive after a divorce when they maintain close parental relationships.
 Supporting these relationships can be a challenge, but it’s doable if you and your spouse work together to craft a solid parenting plan and timesharing schedule.
 Speak with a Massachusetts divorce mediator if you need help doing this.

 Do you have questions about sharing custody?
 If so, Mediation Advantage Services can help.
-Experienced in divorce mediation, family law attorney Polly A. Tatum can help you and your spouse negotiate a parenting plan that looks out for your child’s best interests.
+Experienced in divorce mediation, Law Office of Polly Tatum can help you and your spouse negotiate a parenting plan that looks out for your child’s best interests.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at (508) 795-1557, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 466-4679, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.